gdp-org/gd/README.md

         Weight  uint64 `json:"weight"`
     }
 ```
-The DogRegister and DogDiscovery are interface, godog supports zookeeper and etcd, so you can use others.
+The DogRegister and DogDiscovery are interface, gd supports zookeeper and etcd, so you can use others.
 The NodeInfo is info of node.

 ---
 ## Usage
-This example simply demonstrates the use of the godog. of course, you need to make conf.json in conf Folder.
+This example simply demonstrates the use of the gd. of course, you need to make conf.json in conf Folder.
 The example use service discovery with etcd.
 So, you can install etcd
  in your computer.
 Of course, you can choose to comment out these lines of code.

 server: